bfetler/project_management/README.md

 + Short meetings to resolve issues.
 + Review of features, bugs, priorities and scope.

-Regardless of project management style, in practice they usually share some essential definitions and methods.
+Regardless of project management style, in practice they usually share some common definitions and methods.

-### Essential Methods of Project Management
+### Common Methods of Project Management

 #### 1. Definition
 *Q:* What is a project?